 For a flawless base, follow with an airlight foundation and a hydrating concealer to cover up an areas of imperfection.
 My Light Wonder blends in seamlessly for natural-looking coverage – I usually use my fingers but for a perfected finish, use a foundation brush with man-made fibres.
 Brows are super important too – they are the pillars of the face and can really give definition and structure to the look.
 Brush them up and lightly fill in for a groomed finish.

-In terms of looks, my Sophisticate palette has matte, earthy tones for the eyes and Beach Sticks for PillowTalk lip liner mimics the natural colour of the lips
+In terms of looks, my Sophisticate palette has matte, earthy tones for the eyes and Beach Sticks over PillowTalk lip liner mimics the natural colour of the lips.